GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *Martin Fowler*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts